eliaccess/fidelight-api/documentation/companies.md

 ```

-# Give points to a user
+# Give gift points to a user

 **URL** : `https://api.fidelight.fr/v1/company/points/use/`